 The days in Andavadoaka always start beautifully.
 If you're part of the group that's on the early morning dive, you wake up just before sunrise, put on your diving kit and head out over the crystal clear water on the trusty speedboat ‘Alo Alo’.
 Behind you is the rising sun over Andavadoaka village, and just as it comes over the horizon you dive into some of the most amazing sites in Madagascar.
 Once all of the science data has been collected from the dive and you’ve woken up in the most spectacular manner, you're ready to head back to camp to join the rest of the group for a well-earned breakfast.

-As the second group head out for yet more beautiful dives and more data collection there is plenty of work do be done on site!
-With an endless amount of projects to be started up/continued/completed there is always work to keep volunteers more than busy.
-Some of the projects and studies have included baobab and mangrove forests, birds, the education and social research in the village and more specific studies of seagrass, nudibranchs and the minuscule life within intertidal zones!
-However the ‘classroom’ on site is probably one of the most beautiful in the world, with views overlooking the coastline of white sand and turquoise water.
+As the second group heads out for yet more beautiful dives and more data collection, there is plenty of work do be done on site!
+With an endless amount of projects to be started up/continued/completed, there is always work to keep volunteers more than busy.
+Some of the projects and studies have included baobab and mangrove forests, birds, the education and social research in the village, and more specific studies of seagrass, nudibranchs and the minuscule life within intertidal zones!
+The ‘classroom’ on site is probably one of the most beautiful in the world, with views overlooking the coastline of white sand and turquoise water.
 Failing that, extra study is always possible from a nearby hammock!